-The Right Question Strategy provides an answer to these questions.
-The Strategy involves teaching two skills:
+The Right Question Strategy teaches two foundational skills:

 Despite their significance, these skills are rarely explicitly taught.
-We have designed simple methods to help individuals learn them.
+We have designed simple methods to help individuals learn them and then teach others.

 - Women in an adult literacy program in New Hampshire learn to advocate for themselves and secure better job training opportunities through their local welfare office.